pdubroy/camsketch/README.md

 ## Prerequisities

+- A computer with a webcam and a recent version of Mac OS X (10.10 and 10.11 should work).

 - Install CamTwist.
 [Version 3.0](http://camtwiststudio.com/beta/CamTwist_3.0.dmg)
   is recommended -- it **does** in fact work with OS X 10.11.1 (El Capitan).